-My mission, together with my colleague Erik Broberg, was to develop a fast and scalable rendering scheme for virtual globes within OpenSpace to be able to use in public presentations for space shows in planetariums and dome theatres.
-We worked on the project together with director of astro-visualization, Carter Emmart, at the American Museum of Natural History; running the software in the Hayden Planetarium.
+My mission was to develop a fast and scalable rendering scheme for virtual globes within OpenSpace to be able to use in public presentations for space shows in planetariums and dome theatres.
+The work was conducted together with one more student of equal contribution.
+We worked on the project together with director of astro-visualization, Dr Carter Emmart, at the American Museum of Natural History; running the software in the Hayden Planetarium.

 The rendering mechanism uses a chunked level of detail approach and special rendering techniques to avoid precision errors related to rendering large scale objects with small scale features such as planets.